jwatson-CO-edu/EASY64/README.md

 * Transpilation to C/++ --> Compilation pipeline
 * Piles and piles of absolute, frothing nonsense (See below sections).

-# Bryozoa: Networked Flow Programming Language (DANGER: This is insane!)
+## Bryozoa: Networked Flow Programming Language
 * A process as a first-class object
 * Do I need a `synchronized` keyword like Java?
 * Imagine using the Bash pipe operator, but as a language